Activity: Judge your car's speed

 - Repeat the activity when the other vehicle is stopped or waiting to turn into or out of an intersection.

 This is a tough activity because there are so many variables - don’t be surprised if it takes you a while to improve your accuracy.
-Each time you practice, you are becoming a better driver.
+Each time you practise, you're becoming a better driver.